njszym/XRD-AutoAnalyzer/README.md

 This script will:

 1) Filter all unique stoichiometric phases from the provided CIFs.
+Alternatively, to provide a customized set of reference phases without filtering, add the ```--skip_filter``` command and place all CIFs into a folder labeled ```References```.

 2) If ```--include_ns``` is specified: generate hypothetical solid solutions between the stoichiometric phases.